33 Essential Spices I Recommend Stocking Up On

 24. Lemon Pepper:

-Lemon pepper is a fun spice you make when adding lemon zest that’s been granulated to crack black peppercorns.
-When you mash the lemon zest with the pepper you’ll find the citrus oil from the zest gets infused into the pepper, allowing the oil to be present for a longer period.
+Lemon pepper is a fun spice you make by combining lemon zest with ground black peppercorns.
+When you mash the lemon zest with the pepper, you’ll find that the citrus oil from the zest gets infused into the pepper, allowing the oil to be present for a more extended period.

-There are a number of health benefits from this lemon-based spice, like supporting heart health, improving digestion, weight control, reducing cancer risk, helping prevent kidney stones, and protecting against anemia.
+There are several health benefits from this lemon-based spice, including supporting heart health, improving digestion, aiding in weight control, reducing cancer risk, preventing kidney stones, and protecting against anemia.
 Many of these benefits are from the large concentration of vitamin C.

-I like to put lemon pepper on a wide variety of dishes, some of which are alfredo pasta shells, roasted potatoes, crock pot chicken, baked catfish, grilled tilapia fish, and firey lemon pepper chicken.
-Actually, it goes great in salads too, like a pasta salad.
+I like to put lemon pepper on a wide variety of dishes, including alfredo pasta shells, roasted potatoes, crock pot chicken, baked catfish, grilled tilapia fish, and lemon pepper chicken.
+It goes great in salads too, like a pasta salad.

 25. Oregano:

 This is a popular spice made from the herb.
-It has a unique flavor as if from a citrus plant and can be found in many sauces, stews, and soups.
+It has a unique flavor, reminiscent of citrus, and can be found in many sauces, stews, and soups.
 The great thing about this spice is the nutritional value you get since it has minerals like manganese and iron, along with vitamin K. It’s one of the few spices that provide Omega-3 fatty acids, and also some antioxidants we all need.

 26. Paprika (Ground)